jtang6031/siads-699-sentiment-analysis-sp500/README.md

 They must be sanitized or omitted before a public release because their saved cells contain licensed or sensitive material.
 The primary move-size analysis is in [`notebooks/4_model/11_news_flow_magnitude_model.ipynb`](notebooks/4_model/11_news_flow_magnitude_model.ipynb).
-The earlier seven-year Autoformer study is in [`notebooks/4_model/12_autoformer_extended_test.ipynb`](notebooks/4_model/12_autoformer_extended_test.ipynb).
+The four-year Autoformer study is in [`notebooks/4_model/12_autoformer_extended_test.ipynb`](notebooks/4_model/12_autoformer_extended_test.ipynb).

 ## Data Sources